GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   before they are allowed to request another.

-  (n.b. - there is an override for this in `application.yml` if the RUBY_ENV variable is set to `test`.
+  (n.b. - there is an override for this in `application.yml` if the RUBY_ENV environment variable is set to `test`.
 In that case, users are restricted to 2 letters per 30 day window; the delay is still 24 hours.
 This setting is used by the automated test suite in CI and also for local development.
 It makes the tests simpler to have a lower rate-limiting threshold.)